Terracotta Figurine of Horse and Rider | Roman Egypt | 1st–3rd Century CE

 Description

 This terracotta figurine of a horse and rider reflects the artistic synthesis of Egyptian and Roman traditions during the period of Roman rule in Egypt.
-Dating to the 1st–3rd century CE, the piece embodies themes of power, protection, and status, common to both cultures.
-The rider is shown in a commanding pose, while the horse’s robust proportions emphasize nobility and strength.
-Despite surface wear over time, the figurine retains traces of detail that attest to its symbolic and artistic significance.
+Dating to the 1st–3rd century CE, the piece embodies themes of power, protection, and status valued in both cultures.
+The rider is shown in a commanding pose while the horse’s robust proportions emphasize strength and authority.
+Despite the passage of time, the figurine retains traces of detail that attest to its symbolic and artistic significance.

 Features